authelia/authelia/docs/content/en/integration/prologue/get-started.md

 ## Prerequisites

+The most important prerequisite that users understand that there is no single way to deploy software similar to Authelia.
+We provide as much information as possible for users to configure the critical parts usually in the most common scenarios however those using more advanced architectures are likely going to have to adapt.
+We can generally help with answering less specific questions about this and it may be possible if provided adequate information more specific questions may be answered.

 ### Forwarded Authentication

 Forwarded Authentication is a simple per-request authorization flow that checks the metadata of a request and a session